bytebase/bytebase/docs/design/gh-ost-integration.md

 }
 ```

-However, we can only know the `TaskID` of a `Task` after insertion, so we have to update `Task` after all tasks in the same stage are inserted into the database.
+However, we can only know the `TaskID` of a `Task` after insertion, so we must update `Task` after all tasks in the same stage are inserted into the database.

 ### MigrationContext

 We will introduce a new issue type for gh-ost.
-This is how we tell the difference between gh-ost and direct DDL.
+It is how we tell the difference between gh-ost and direct DDL.

 And a new task payload type and task executor for each execution task.